php-guidelines/php-guidelines.github.io/faq/index.md

 ---
 layout: default
-title:  FAQ — PHP-FIG
+title:  FAQ — PHP-FG
 ---
-# PHP-FIG FAQ
+# PHP-FG FAQ

-## What does FIG stand for?
+## What does FG stand for?

-The FIG stands for Framework Interoperability Group.
+The FG stands for Framework Group.
 The name until recently was “PHP Standards Group” but this was somewhat inaccurate of the intentions of the group.

-## What are the aims of the PHP-FIG?
+## What are the aims of the PHP-FG?

 The idea behind the group is for project representatives to talk about the commonalities between our projects and find ways we can work together.
 Our main